EU eyes warmer Cuba ties with push for new accord

 As a result, the EU adopted its “common position” on Cuba in December 1996, placing human rights and democracy conditions on improved economic relations.

-“The European position appears now to realize that the common position is not a good position and has failed.
-Change in Cuba will never come about through external pressure,” said Carlos Alzugaray, a former Cuban ambassador to the EU. ($1 = 0.7343 euros)

-Additional reporting by Daniel Trotta in Havana and David Adams in Miami; Editing by Gareth Jones
+“The European position appears now to realise that the common position is not a good position and has failed.
+Change in Cuba will never come about through external pressure,” said Carlos Alzugaray, a former Cuban ambassador to the EU. ($1 = 0.7343 euros) (Additional reporting by Daniel Trotta in Havana and David Adams in Miami; Editing by Gareth Jones)